 For me, aromatherapy has always been intricately connected to my relationship with plants.
 I am quite fond of sharing my experience of living in Boston, MA in an old brick apartment building.
 I had a fire escape outside my front windows and it was there that I grew as many medicinal and aromatic plants as would fit.
 And I always loved looking up as I walked home to see those incredible plants blooming.
 You can grow plants anywhere!
 For those who believe they have a ‘black thumb’, try Calendula, it grows no matter what 🙂

-All of our instructors for the School for Aromatic Studies share this philosophy.
+All of our instructors at the New York Institute of Aromatic Studies share this philosophy.
 Through our relationship with plants we deepen and enhance our connection with their aromatic extractions known as essential oils.

 When we moved to North Carolina I purchased the Peterson Field Guide to Eastern/Central Medicinal Plants and Herbs and began building my own medicinal gardens.
 For those of you in other areas, there are many Field Guides for all areas of this country.
 For those of you in the Pacific Northwest, I would highly recommend Michael Moore’s book “Medicinal Plants of the Pacific Northwest”.